Universe of Star Wars: Hoth

+Hoth is an ice-covered planet situated in the Outer Rim Territories, featuring extensive glaciation and subzero temperatures.
+Its terrain is dominated by mountain ranges that feed slow-moving glaciers, forming expansive snowfields and icy tundra.
+The planet is subject to frequent meteoroid impacts due to its proximity to an unstable asteroid belt.
+Despite these conditions, life has adapted to the environment; geothermal activity beneath the ice sustains limited ecosystems, including herbivorous TaunTauns that feed on lichens in glacial caves, and predatory Wampas that hunt tauntauns and rear their young in subterranean ice formations.
+Sapphire ice worms inhabit the burrows of these caves, their activity producing wind-carried sounds across the frozen landscape.
+As depicted in The Empire Strikes Back, the planet hosted Echo Base, a concealed Rebel outpost that was assaulted by Imperial forces during the Battle of Hoth in 3 ABY, leading to a Rebel tactical withdrawal.
+Imperial ground forces advanced across the icy terrain, meeting resistance from Rebel starfighter squadrons, while Rebel transports evacuated personnel and materiel under heavy fire.
+Following the engagement, the Imperial forces secured the battlefield, and scavengers later arrived to recover wreckage.

 During the production of the original Star Wars film, George Lucas created early notes outlining potential settings for future installments.
 Among the listed concepts were a "gaseous planet with a floating city," a "Wookie planet," and an "ice planet."
 The gaseous planet concept was later developed into Bespin, featuring Cloud City located in its upper atmosphere.
 The ice planet concept evolved into Hoth, which served as a primary setting in The Empire Strikes Back.
 The depiction of Hoth in The Empire Strikes Back presented significant production challenges.
 George Lucas envisioned the planet as a "very hostile" environment with strong winds and cold temperatures, and proposed an underground Rebel base concealed beneath snow-covered terrain.
 To achieve the desired visual aesthetic, the production team searched for a suitable filming location and ultimately selected Finse, a mountain village in Norway, in the spring of 1978.
 The area featured expansive glacial landscapes and provided necessary logistical accommodations, including a railway connection and hotel facilities for cast and crew.
 Although the initial shoot was scheduled for three weeks, production in Finse extended to over eight weeks due to adverse weather conditions and other complications.